Zaimea/site-policy/zaimea-tos/terms.md

 ### Privacy policy

-Before you continue using our website, we advise you to read our <a href="https://zaimea.com/privacy-policy">privacy policy</a> regarding our user data collection.
+Before you continue using our website, we advise you to read our [privacy policy](route('privacy-policy')) regarding our user data collection.
 It will help you better understand our practices.

 ### Age restriction